jadonk/BotSpeakChromeExtension/README.md

 This is the BotSpeak Chrome Extension.
 You can send BotSpeak commands to a variety of devices using serial and TCP/IP connections.

+Before loading everything, connect all the devices you need to program to your USB ports.
+Otherwise you will have to restart the Chrome extension everytime you connect a new USB device.

 To load this in Chrome, got to Tools -> Extensions

 In the Extensions page, click on "Load unpacked extension" and navigate to the directory of the Extension and click "open"